kreonjr/omniaural/README.md

 #### addProperty()

-This function add new properties to the global state object structure.
+This function adds new properties to the global state object structure.
 If you add properties to nested objects, any listener to the parent object will also start listenting to the newly added property.

 | Parameter     | Type          | Description  |
 | ------------- |:------------: | :----------- |